-In broad terms, our “legitimate interests” means our interest in being able to run Dravet UK as a charitable entity effectively in pursuit of our aims and ideals.
-We consider our legitimate interests to include all of the day-to-day activities Dravet UK carries out with personal information.
+In broad terms, our legitimate interests means being able to run Dravet UK as a charitable entity effectively in pursuit of our aims and ideals.
 Some examples not mentioned under the other bases above where we are relying on legitimate interests are:

-If we rely on the "legitimate interests" basis to use your personal information, we will only use the information in accordance with the purposes described in this Policy.
+If we rely on these interests as the basis to use your personal information, we will only use the information in accordance with the purposes described in this Policy.

 We only allow access to personal information about you to our trustees and employees who require that information in order to provide products or services to you.
 We ensure that third parties, who work with us to make our website available to you, and to deal with your orders and requests, agree to protect your personal information.
 All information you provide to us is stored on our secure servers.
 If you have registered for an account with password access, you are responsible for keeping your password confidential.
 We ask you not to share your login details with anyone.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.